Prestigious Photography Competitions for High School Students in 2019

 The contest opens on December 1st each year and closes on the last day of February.
 Entries must be submitted through an online portal.
 Complete contest rules are available here.

-The Grand Prize Winner receives a Canon 6D camera body with a Canon EF 24-105mm f/4 L IS USM lens.
-Other prizes include a Lensbaby Spark, Oben AT-3565 Aluminum Tripod with BC-217T Head, and a $100 B&H Gift Card.
+The Grand Prize Winner receives a Canon EOS 5D Mark IV camera body with the EF 24-105mm f/4l IS II USM lens.
+Other prizes include a Capture One Pro 11, Lensbaby Spark, one-year subscription to the Adobe Creative Cloud All Apps Plan, and a $100 B&H Gift Card.